Distant Memories

 Distant Memories is the third piece from Alexina Louie's Music for Piano.
 It was commissioned by the Alliance for Canadian New Music Projects in 1982.
 This piece features the changing meters and "senza misura", meaning "without measure".
 The other pieces in this songbook are "Changes", "The Enchanted Bells", and "Once Upon a Time".
 The four short solo piano pieces explore contemporary musical concepts and techniques while remaining accessible to younger students.
 As this was her first set of compositions for solo piano, it is fitting that Louie dedicated the pieces to her former childhood piano teacher and mentor Jean Lyons.

 Intention

 The intention of Music for Piano was to create 4 contrasting works; Louie wanted "each work to address a new compositional, pianistic, or notational 'technique' or 'device'.
 At the same time, I did not want to write a dry pedagogical piece, as these pieces often are."

 Terms

 Senza Misura

 Instead of bar lines, the suggested performance time is given in seconds, which is marked by senza misura, or "without measure".
 This technique is also used in Louie's other pieces, which creates rhythmic complexity.
-Western music's tempo and rhythm are more strictly measured compared to Eastern music.